About Us

 Determines if the residues in or on crops of the agricultural chemical under evaluation would not cause adverse health effects when ingested directly or via products derived from livestock fed with the crops.
 Evaluation is based on residue chemistry such as metabolism in plants and livestock and residues in crops and livestock, along with proposed use instructions and any relevant precautionary statements.

-Pesticide Residues Monitoring Division
+Residues Analysis Division

 ▲Back to Top